 The Weekly Wonk is a summary of Oklahoma Policy Institute’s events, publications, blog posts, and coverage.
 Numbers of the Day and Policy Notes are from our daily news briefing, In The Know.
 Click here to subscribe to In The Know.
-Because The Weekly Wonk was on break for the holiday weekend, this edition contains links from the past two weeks.

 Quote of the week: